Sylvester (film)

 Sylvester is a 1985 American family drama film directed by Tim Hunter and starring Richard Farnsworth and Melissa Gilbert.
 The film was nominated for a Young Artist Award in 1986.

 Plot

 A young woman called Charlie (Gilbert) is an orphan and the sole caretaker of her two brothers.
-She works at a livestock auction and notices a grey horse meant to be a Bronx that she decides to ride.
+She works at a livestock auction and notices a grey horse meant to be a bronco that she decides to ride.
 With the help of Mr. Foster (Farnsworth), a retired cavalry rider, they turn the grey bronc horse, “Sylvester,” into a three-day eventing horse.
 Charlie is approached after the event by a woman who wants to buy Sylvester and take Charlie under her wing to further her equestrian abilities.